KCH Garden Square is the largest Barristers Chambers in the

-and engineering related law.
-Members of Chambers are frequently involved in every aspect of
+Members are frequently involved in every aspect of dispute resolution, be that litigation, arbitration, adjudication or alternative dispute

 Kenworthy's Chambers are a forward thinking and user-friendly set based